Skip to main content

 Exploring Rootstock Transactions

-In the previous section, we set up a browser extension that is a crypto wallet, MetaMask.
+In the previous section on blockchain overview, we set up a browser extension that is a crypto wallet, MetaMask.
 We connected to the Rootstock Testnet, and loaded this up with Rootstock’s cryptocurrency, RBTC, and an Rootstock-based token, RIF.

 Block Explorer